weizhu365/MoCCA-ParallelCluster/README.md

 ```

 ### 2. Create an EFS
-It is simple to create a new EFS.
-You may also choose to use the existing EFS instead.
+It is simple to create a new EFS, and it is also fine to use an existing EFS instead.
 Please make sure to add rule to the safety group, so as to open NFS port 2049 to allow inbound traffic from the login node and the SGE cluster to the EFS.
-The details is available [here](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-create-security-groups.html).
+The detailed instruction is described [here](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-create-security-groups.html).

 You may test to mount the EFS storage to your login node to /efs:
 ```bash
 sudo mkdir /efs
 mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=30,retrans=2,noresvport,_netdev fs-XXXXXXXX.efs.us-east-1.amazonaws.com:/ /efs
 ```
-And move to the next step when the EFS mounting is successful.
+And move to the next step if your EFS mounting is successful.

 ### 3. Pre-install MoCCA-SV dependencies to /efs
-[Python, snakemake, perl and singularity](https://github.com/NCI-CGR/MoCCA-SV#ii--dependencies) are all reqired to run MoCCA-SV.
-We need have them installed in the SGE cluster.
+[Python, snakemake, perl and singularity](https://github.com/NCI-CGR/MoCCA-SV#ii--dependencies) are  required to run MoCCA-SV.
+We need have them installed in the SGE cluster to be launched, including both the master node and the worker nodes.
 There are several way to achieve it.
 One way is [Building a Custom AWS ParallelCluster AMI](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_02_ami_customization.html), which, however, is not ideal as updating is a common scenario in AWS.
-The preferred way is to [use post-install actions](https://docs.aws.amazon.com/parallelcluster/latest/ug/pre_post_install.html) called after cluster boostrap is complete.
-We are going to take the preferred way in this tutorial.
+The preferred way is to [use post-install actions](https://docs.aws.amazon.com/parallelcluster/latest/ug/pre_post_install.html) called after cluster bootstrap is complete.
+We are going to take the preferred way in this tutorial, with a little modification.

 To save time, we pre-install some of the required modules to /efs via conda.
-Briefly, we are going to install conda under /efs/miniconda3 and activate the conda installation in the boostrap script later.
+Briefly, we are going to install conda under /efs/miniconda3 and activate the conda installation in the bootstrap script later.
 In this way, it also saves disk space in the master/worker nodes.

 ```bash
 mkdir -p /efs/dn